AMWA-TV/is-11/docs/Interoperability.md

 ## Sender and Receiver IDs

-The UUIDs used to advertise Senders and Receivers in the Stream Compatibility Management API must match those used in a corresponding IS-04 implementation.
+The UUIDs used to advertise Senders and Receivers in the Stream Compatibility Management API MUST match those used in a corresponding IS-04 implementation.

 ## Version Increments